vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

 publishTime: 2021-12-27T07:54:58.454Z
 showInLists: true
 content:
-  - fbDescription: Find out if you have anxiety with just 7 questions, and you'll receive results along with recommendations on what to do in your case.
+  - fbDescription: Take the scientifically validated online GAD-7 test with 7 questions to assess your anxiety level, identify symptoms, and receive personalized recommendations for emotional well-being.
     path: /questionnaires/gad-7
     image_alt: '"The Scream" by Norwegian artist Edvard Munch in 1893.
 The agonized face in the painting has become one of the most iconic images of art, seen